 How often PhD students see you in a timetabled group meeting: At least once a week

-Other research groups that PhD students will have the opportunity to frequently interact with: We will have joint weekly group meetings with the Harrison lab, who work on plant evolution and development.
+Other research groups that PhD students will have the opportunity to frequently interact with: We will have joint weekly group meetings with both the Harrison and Gonçalves groups, who work on plant evolution and development.
 The research will take place in a highly communal and collaborative laboratory shared by 7 plant molecular biology groups, ensuring regular contact with other PhD students working on aligned topics.

 How the second supervisor supports the PhD project: Meetings will be arranged with both supervisors every 3 months.
 The first rotation project will take place in the second supervisor's research group.